JOYCEmwangi8880/-sqlalchemy-restaurants/README.md

 ## Introduction

 Welcome to the Restaurants Application!
-This application provides a beautiful platform for managing restaurant information, customer records, customer reviews, and even an anagram checker.
+This application provides a  platform for managing restaurant information, customer records, customer reviews, and even an anagram checker.
 Whether you're a restaurant owner, a customer, or just an anagram enthusiast, this application has something for you.

 ## Features